-Credit facilities used by the Group bear interest at variable rates.
+Credit facilities used by the Group companies bear interest at variable rates.
 Interest rates depend, to a significant degree, on many factors, including the monetary policy of central banks, national and international economic and political conditions, as well as other factors beyond the Group's control.
-Changes in interest rates may increase the Group's borrowing costs under the financial liabilities and thus affect the Group's profitability.
-Any need to hedge interest rate risk is considered by the Group on a case-by-case basis.
-In order to mitigate the interest rate risk, the Group companies enter into Interest Rate Swap transactions with their financing banks.
-Changes in interest rates may have a material adverse effect on the financial position and results of the Group.
+Changes in interest rates may increase Group companies' borrowing costs under the financial liabilities and thus affect the Group's profitability.
+Any need to hedge interest rate risk is considered on a case-bycase basis.

-In addition to the risks listed above, the Group's business is also exposed to the following risks:
+In addition to the risks listed above, the Company's business is also exposed to the following risks:

-Risk related to the Group's dependence on macroeconomic conditions
+Risk related to the Company's and subsidiaries' dependence on macroeconomic conditions

-The development of the commercial real estate market on which the Group operates depends on changes in the construction and real estate industries, trends in the manufacturing, commerce, industry, services, and transport sectors, and on the development of the economy in general, which is driven by a number of macroeconomic factors, including economic growth rate, inflation rate, interest rates, the situation on the labour market and the amount of direct foreign investments.
-Also, the Group's business depends indirectly on changes in the global economy.
+The development of the commercial real estate market on which the Company and its companies operate depends on changes in the construction and real estate industries, trends in the manufacturing, commerce, industry, services, and transport sectors, and on the development of the economy, which is driven by a number of macroeconomic factors, including economic growth rate, inflation rate, interest rates, the situation on the labour market and the value of direct foreign investments.
+Also, the Company's and its subsidiaries' business depends indirectly on changes in the world economy.
 It is affected in particular by gross domestic product, inflation rate, currency exchange rates, interest rates, unemployment rates, average wages, as well as the government's fiscal and monetary policies.
-The rate of growth of the domestic economy, and thus the Group's business and results, may be affected by slowdown of the global economy.
-Adverse changes in the macroeconomic conditions and economic and monetary policies in Poland and other countries may have a material adverse effect on the Group's financial results and its ability to implement its plans.
+The rate of growth of the domestic economy, and thus the Company's and its subsidiaries' business and results, may be affected by slowdown of the global economy.
+Adverse changes in the macroeconomic conditions and economic and monetary policies in Poland and other countries may have a material adverse effect on the Company's and its subsidiaries' financial results and their ability to implement their plans.